jgeraigery/SpotlightHelp/SpotlightEnterprise/connect_connection.md

 Windows | Show all monitored Windows Servers.
 Spotlight Diagnostic Server | Show the status of Spotlight Diagnostic Server in the Spotlight deployment.

-## Color and number

-Alongside the connection type or custom view there are color and number indicators.
-The color indicates alarm severity.
-Each connection is colored according to the highest severity alarm raised against the connection or a component of that connection.
-The number indicates the number of connections in that color.

 ## Spotlight displays for custom views and connection type